Barbell Wrist Curl Version 2

 Instructions

-- Let your wrists extend slightly at the bottom.
+- Let the wrists extend slightly so the bar lowers into a comfortable stretch.

-- Curl the bar upward by flexing your wrists.
+- Curl the bar upward by flexing only your wrists.

-- Pause briefly at the top and squeeze your forearms.
+- Pause briefly at the top and squeeze the underside of the forearms.

-- Lower the bar slowly to the starting position.
+- Lower the bar slowly back to the stretched position.

 Tips & Tricks

-- Use a light enough weight to control the wrists.
+- Use light weight until you can control the top squeeze and bottom stretch.

 Frequently Asked Questions